Over recent years, it has become clear that exposure to light during the night can have a negative impact on health.

 The new study, published in Scientific Reports, concludes that exposure to light at nighttime might not just affect us – it might impact our future children’s health, too.

 The new findings come from The Ohio State University.

 The researchers knew from earlier studies that stressors could cause hormone disruptions in adult mice, altering their physiology and behaviour.

 They also knew from their own previous research that animals exposed to light during dark hours showed a reduction in their immune response.

-Similarly, they also found that, by disrupting circadian rhythms – which are daily sleep/wake cycles – dim light at night increased the body weight of mice.
+Similarly, they also found that, by disrupting circadian rhythms – which are daily sleep/wake cycles – dim light at night of mice.